 5 Aerial.
 (1:41)

 The camera returns to track the car as it travels through yet more forest, Danny Lloyd's credit (Danny Torrance) entering the screen.
-The VW approaches a white station wagon that is pulled over on the side of the road (where in the hell would such a family find help in this wilderness).
-The title for Scatman Crothers (Dick Hallorann) enters at 1:47 and briefly eclipses both autos just as the VW reaches then passes the station wagon.
+The VW approaches a white station wagon that is pulled over on the side of the road.
+If a station wagon typically carries a family, we might wonder where in the hell a family would find help in this remote wilderness area.
+The title for Scatman Crothers (Dick Hallorann) enters at 1:47 and briefly eclipses both autos just as the VW reaches then passes the wagon.
 Barry Nelson's title (Stuart Ullman) enters at 1:52 and passes over the VW just as it disappears into a tunnel beyond.
 (1:55)

 Fig. 11 - The VW approaches a tunnel and a white station wagon.
 See the location taken from Google street view.